HobbaZ/my-gatsby-site/content/blog/What-to-look-for/index.md

 date: "2023-08-31"
 ---

-There are a few main pointers when buying a domain.
-You have to consider your budget, the domain length, the appeal and potential of the domain, estimated value and historical use.
+There are a few main pointers when buying a domain, you have to consider your budget, the domain length, the appeal and potential of the domain, estimated value and historical use.
 These values all play a part in determining if the domain has the potential to be transformed from a barren wasteland into a successful brand.

 ##### Your budget